mt1006/ConPlayer/README.md

 Now you can just open .sln file and everything should work (at least theoretically).\

 ## Linux
 To compile it on Linux you need GCC.
-You also need the ffmpeg (libav) and libao libraries.
+You also need ffmpeg (libav) and libao libraries.
 If you're using apt package manager, you can install them with these commands:
 ```
 sudo apt-get install libavcodec-dev
 sudo apt-get install libavformat-dev